aiven/aiven-docs/docs/platform/concepts/application-users.md

 You [create and manage application users](/docs/platform/howto/manage-application-users) at the organization level.
 Application users are granted access to projects and services in the same way as organization users by adding them to [projects](/docs/platform/howto/add-project-members) and assigning them a role.
+You can also make application users super admin, giving them full access to your organization, its organizational units, projects, services, and billing and other settings.

-However, unlike organization users, application users can't log in to the Aiven Console and the authentication policies don't apply to them.
+Unlike organization users, application users can't log in to the Aiven Console and the authentication policies don't apply to them.

 ## Security best practices